Lukas238/addrepo/readme.md

 addrepo my-new-repository -a 67
 ```

->**Note**: If the current user dont have permisions to assign a project to a uer group, the project will be created on the current user.
+>**Note**: If the current user don't have permissions to assign a project to a group, the project will be created for the current user.

 [node-gitlab]: https://github.com/node-gitlab/node-gitlab